edwardluke-iw/docker-jvm-base/README.md

 This project is capable of generating a number of Docker images that contain different versions and flavours of the JVM.
 These can be executed with the Makefile or by runinng the docker commands manually.

 ### Docker Commands
-The Makefile targets above are simply running the equivalent docker `build` command.
+The Makefile targets are simply wrappers for running the appropriate docker `build` command.
 For example the difference between the JDK8 and JDK11 builds are shown below:

-The only change is the `jvm_version` build arg and the final image name.
+The only difference between the two commands below is the `--build-arg jvm_version=` and the final image name.

+Note the `--target` parameter which specifies which `stage` within the Dockerfile should be used to produce the final image.
+In the case below the `jvm_version` is used within the `openjdk` target to install the `openjdk8` or `openjdk11`

 	docker build --file Dockerfile --build-arg jvm_version=8 --target openjdk --tag edwardlukeiw/jvm:openjdk8 .

 	docker build --file Dockerfile --build-arg jvm_version=11 --target openjdk --tag edwardlukeiw/jvm:openjdk11 .

-Similarly, the difference between building a `openjdk` vs an `openjdk-jre` image is based on changing the `target` parameter which modifies which stage in the Dockerfile produces the final image.
+Therefore, the difference between building an `openjdk` vs an `openjdk-jre` image is based on changing the `target` parameter which specifies which stage in the Dockerfile produces the final image.

 	docker build --file Dockerfile --build-arg jvm_version=8 --target openjdk --tag edwardlukeiw/jvm:openjdk8 .